SujalAhrodia/Practice_2020/README.md

 > 2. Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

+## Day 30

+> 1. Given a linked list, swap every two adjacent nodes and return its head.
+You may not modify the values in the list's nodes, only nodes itself may be changed.

 </details>